How to: Setup Print.Events, our Windows print server application

 Connecting the iOS App

 Make sure your iPad and Windows PC are on the same network.
 You can connect to the same wifi or use ethernet (wired).
-If you're using ethernet without a router, there's some setup required - see the Troubleshooting section below.
+If you're using ethernet without a router, there's some setup required - see the Connect your Printer article first, and if you have issues check the Troubleshooting section below.

 When you add a printer, you'll see a pop-up allowing you to choose the Print.Events printer type, as pictured below.